 sudo apt install -y mosquitto mosquitto-clients

-This will either install Mosquitto or tell you that it is already installed.
+This will either install Mosquitto or tell you it has already been installed.

 Use MQTT Explorer to listen to the MQTT traffic

-Whenever I am experimenting with MQTT, I launch a little app called MQTT Explorer to send and listen to MQTT messages.
+Whenever I experiment with MQTT, I launch a little app called MQTT Explorer to send and listen to MQTT messages.

 MQTT is a free MQTT client written by Thomas Nordquist and available for Windows, macOS, and Linux.

-Just connect to your local or remote broker, and you will see everything that happens.
+Connect to your local or remote broker, and you will see everything happening.

 It is an excellent tool for testing and debugging.
 Thanks, Thomas!